Code-Institute-Submissions/deadpixelscs-squilympic-games_AprResub/README.md

 Home Page
     * One page scrolling website made in html, css and javascript called Squilympic Games.
     * Users can scroll down the page and select the restart button to start playing the game.
-    * No annoying pop ups or windows just jump straight in and test your brains memory.
+    * No annoying pop ups or windows just jump straight in and test your brain memory.
-    * UI and design inspired by th ehit TV show 'Squid Game'.
+    * UI and design inspired by the hit TV show 'Squid Game'.
     * Works on all devices 1600px or below.
     * Footer section with social links to follow us and see what were up to in the world of games.
     * Assets, backgrounds, banners, logos and tiles call created in Adobe Illustrator and Adobe Photoshop by deadpixels.cs